 Authentically Improving Wellness and Performance

-When done properly, physical and social wellness programs can do wonders to improve health, engagement, and, ultimately, performance.
+When done properly, physical and social wellness programs can do wonders to improve health, engagement, and, ultimately, performance objectives.
 However, you must take pains to come across as authentic here.
 If it is obvious that you’re only making a nod toward employee health because you want them to work harder, you will see little in the way of improvement.
 In fact, it’s entirely possible that your efforts will backfire and drive disengagement and employee churn.

 Any actions you take should be first and foremost because you realize the value and importance of employee wellness and only secondarily focused on driving engagement and improved performance.
 Be authentic and your employees will reward you.